circlecube/evans-block-theme/docs/talk-fse-ftw/resume-experience-job-block.md

 ## Resume Experience Block
-A resume or cv is an important part of many personal sites.
+An important part of many personal sites is an online resume.
 I know many have made career advancements thanks to their personal site.

-These are custom blocks as a variation on columns block.
+This are custom blocks as a variation on columns block.
 They have some preset values and layout, but didn't require a full on custom block.
 The danger of using a block variation is that the block could be changed (unless you lock it).

 ### Block description
 This block appears to be a full on block, but it's only a [block variation](https://github.com/circlecube/evans-block-theme/blob/main/block-variations/resume-experience.js) of a column block.
 It has preset some innerblocks to keep formatting consistent.
 There are also some custom [styles](https://github.com/circlecube/evans-block-theme/blob/main/block-variations/_resume-experience.scss) in place.